License GuideSOC 41-2031

 Read more

-You'll face two parts on your motor vehicle salesperson exam.
+You'll take two parts on your motor vehicle salesperson exam.
 The first covers national standards that apply everywhere.
-The second tests your state's specific laws and regulations.
+The second focuses on your state's specific laws and regulations.
 Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You'll take it on a computer at a testing center.
-Both sections count toward your final score, so you need to prepare for national content and your state's unique requirements.
-Check with your state's licensing board for the exact pass score you'll need.
+You schedule your test through their platform and test at a proctored center.
+Each part has its own passing score requirement, typically in the 70-75% range depending on your state.
+Check your state's licensing board for exact score thresholds and exam content details.

 Renewal